-Street naming is legislated under the Roads Act 1993.
-This Act empowers with the authority in charge of the road with the rights to name it.
-The naming of these new streets will allow the completion of street addressing within this subdivision.
+Street naming is legislated under the Roads Act (1993).
+This Act empowers the authority in charge of the road with the rights to name it.
+The naming of these streets will allow the completion of street addressing within the new subdivision.
 Section 162 of the Roads Act (1993) states that "a road authority may name and number all public roads for which it is the authority.
-A roads authority may not alter the name of a public road unless it has given the Geographical Names Board (GNB) at least two months notice of the proposed name.
+A road authority may not alter the name of a public road unless it has given the Geographical Names Board (GNB) at least two months' notice of the proposed name."

-In accordance with Council's Road, Bridge and Place Naming Policy, the name that Council endorses for these streets will be:
+In accordance with Council's Road, Bridge & Place Naming Policy, should Council formally endorse the naming of these new streets, notice of the approved names will be:

-- 1. Advertised in the Mudgee Guardian inviting submissions in writing from the public for a period of 21 days. - 2.
-Concurrently, notice of the proposed names will be sent to Australia Post, the Registrar General, the Surveyor General, the Chief Executive of the Ambulance Service of NSW, New South Wales Fire Brigades, the NSW Rural Fire Service, the NSW Police Force, the State Emergency Service, the New South Wales Volunteer Rescue Association Inc., and, in the case of a classified road Roads and Maritime Services, inviting submissions in writing for a period of 14 days.
+- 1. Published in the Government Gazette, the Mudgee Guardian and on Council's website. - 2.
+Concurrently, notice of the new names will be sent to Australia Post, the Registrar General, the Surveyor General, the NSW Ambulance Service, NSW Fire & Rescue, NSW Rural Fire Brigades, NSW Police Force, NSW State Emergency Service and NSW Volunteer Rescue Association, and, in the case of a classified road Transport for NSW.